-©2019 All rights reserved.
+©2020 All rights reserved.
 This report is intended for informational purposes only.
 All information provided and opinions expressed are subject to change without notice.
 The information and statistical data contained herein have been obtained from sources we believe to be reliable.
 No part of this report may be reproduced in any manner without the written permission of Oppenheimer Asset Management or any of its affiliates.
-Any securities discussed should not be construed as a recommendation to buy or sell and there is no guarantee that these securities will be held for a client's account nor should it be assumed that they were or will be profitable.
-The Consulting Group is a division of Oppenheimer Asset Management.
-Oppenheimer Asset Management is the name by which Oppenheimer Asset Management Inc. ("OAM") does business.
-OAM is an indirect, wholly owned subsidiary of Oppenheimer Holdings Inc., which is also the indirect parent of Oppenheimer 4 brows are offered through Oppenheimer.
+Any securities discussed may not be construed as a recommendation to buy or sell and there is no guarantee that these securities will be held for a client's account nor should it be assumed that they were or will be profitable.
+The Consulting Group is a division of Oppenheimer Asset Management inc. ("OAM") does business.
+OAM is an indirect, wholly owned subsidiary of Oppenheimer Holdings Inc., which is also the indirect parent of Oppenheimer & Co.
+Inc. ("Oppenheimer").
+Oppenheimer is a registered investment adviser and broker dealer.
+Securities are offered through Oppenheimer.
 Oppenheimer does not offer tax or legal advice; clients should consult with their own tax or legal adviser.
-If you select one or more of the advisory services (i.e.: Financial Planning Services) offered by Oppenheimer & Co Inc. or its affiliate Oppenheimer Asset Management Inc. (OAM), we will be acting in an advisory capacity.
+If you select one or more of the advisory services (i.e.: Financial Planning Services) offered by Oppenheimer & Co.
+Inc. or its affiliate Oppenheimer Asset Management Inc. (OAM), we will be acting in an advisory capacity.
 If you ask us to effect securities transactions for you, we will be acting as a broker-dealer.
 Please see the Oppenheimer & Co.
 Inc. website, www.oppenheimer.com or call the branch manager of the office that services your account, for further information regarding the differences between brokerage and advisory products and services.
-2633511.1
+2984303.1b